 From my interactions with students with ADHD, it became clear that some students when they read things aloud, not only did they not skip lines or words, but also had more comprehension.
 They also did this for textbooks so having books in an alternate format was not needed.
 In addition, text-to-speech software is not needed because the student gets off track.
 There is no interaction with the material, just a voice.
 So, it can be like being in class listening to a lecture.
 There’s more opportunity to lose focus and miss something.
 But when reading the material themselves out loud, there is improved focus and comprehension.

-To help you with your college journey, I’ve put together a college services planner.
+To help you with your journey to higher education, I’ve put together a college services planner.
 All the information is organized and in one spot so you and your student can make the best decision about which school is the best fit for your student’s needs.
 Click the icon below to get yours.